cms-jet/JMEDAS/_episodes/03-JEC_JER.md

 - "What are jet energy correction?"
 - "What is jet energy resolution?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn about how we calibrate jets in CMS."
+- "Learn about the resolution of the jets and its effect."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "The energy of jets in data and simulations is different, for many reasons, and in CMS we calibrate them in a series of steps."
+- "Jets are stochastic objects which its content fluctuates a lot.
+We measure the jet energy resolution to mitigate this effects."
 ---

-Navigate to directory section3 and follow the instructions in the below notebooks.

-Covered notebooks: Jet energy corrections (Ex 3.1) and Jet energy resolution (Ex 3.2)

-(Following slides 27-38 from these slides)
+(Following slides 27-38 from these slides)  (FIXME)

 ---